This authentic homemade Key Lime Pie made with a gingersnap crust will deliver the perfect tart mouthwatering dessert topped with fresh whipped cream.

 - To make the filling, beat zest and egg yolks in stand mixer with whisk attachment on medium high speed until pale and thick, about 5 minutes.
 Add sweetened condensed milk and beat until thickened again, about 3 minutes more.
 Whisk key lime juice into yolk mixture until combined.
 Pour into ginger snap crust and bake pie for another 10 minutes, until set but not browned.
 Let pie cool completely before adding topping.

 - To make the topping, beat heavy cream with sugar in stand mixer using whisk attachment until soft peaks form.
 Take care not to over or under beat.
 Spread over top of chilled pie.
 Ideally, pie should be chilled overnight so that it can fully set and can be easily sliced.
+If entire pie won't be eaten, don't add whipped cream until pie has been sliced and served so that the remaining pie can be stored easily in the refrigerator.

 - This delicious pie will last up to a week if refrigerated... but who can let a pie like this sit in their frig for a week without eating it?